-20 CFR 617.22(f)(2) limits the maximum length of approvable training to 104 weeks (during which training is conducted) so a training program would not extend too far beyond the worker's TRA.
-The 2011 Act provides up to 130 weeks of income support for workers enrolled in full-time training, the last 13 of which are only available if needed for completion of a training program and training benchmarks are met.
+20 CFR 617.22(f)(2) limits the maximum length of approvable training to 104 weeks (during which training is conducted) so that a training program would not extend too far beyond the worker's TRA.
+The 2009 Act provides up to 26 more weeks of additional TRA to workers for a potential total of 130 weeks of income support for most workers, as well as up to 26 more weeks for workers who require either remedial education or prerequisite training for a total of up to 156 weeks of available income support.
 Training may extend beyond the weeks of TRA available to the individual worker, if the worker demonstrates a financial ability to complete the training after the expiration of the worker's TRA eligibility period.
-Most workers will not have 130 weeks of income support available at the beginning of training; rather most workers will have used some weeks of income support, such as 26 weeks or more of UI.
+Most workers will not have 156 or 130 weeks of income support available at the beginning of training; rather most workers will have used some weeks of income support, such as 26 weeks or more of UI.